taglitis/property_prices_analysis-/README.md

-#Analysis of house sale prices, for King Country during May 2014 and May 2015 was completed.
-The dataset was downloaded from Kagel (https://www.kaggle.com/harlfoxem/housesalesprediction).
+# Analysis of house sale prices, for King Country during May 2014 and May 2015 was completed.
+The dataset was downloaded from [Kagel](https://www.kaggle.com/harlfoxem/housesalesprediction).

 ##	Exploratory analysis of the dataset was performed with Python in Jupyter Notebook: